 STEP is supposed to be difficult: it is aimed at the top 5% or so of all A-level mathematics candidates.
 It is therefore important to adjust your sights when tackling a STEP paper.
 The questions are much longer and more demanding than A-level questions (they are intended to take about 45 minutes, rather than the 10 or so minutes for an A-level question).
 They therefore look daunting; but you should not be daunted.
 In recent years, you only had to give good (not perfect) answers to four questions for a grade 1.

-- Dr Peter Mitchell's web site contains lots of useful mathematics including complete solutions to STEP papers from past years.
+- Meikleriggs Mathematics: Dr Peter Mitchell's web site contains lots of useful mathematics including complete solutions to STEP papers from past years.

-- This contains some additional material, including a few video solutions of STEP questions.
+- Stephen Siklos's website: this contains some additional material, including a few video solutions of STEP questions.